zishansami102/Handwritten-digits-classifier-NN/README.md

-# Handwritten-digits-classifier-NN

-Default files and dataset taken from MOOC(https://www.coursera.org/learn/machine-learning)
+#	Simple Neural Network from scratch

+A simple python implementation of Neural Network from scratch without using any ML/DL libraries

+Dataset used : MNIST Handwritten Digits

+Dependencies :
+1) Numpy
+2) Scipy
+3) Matplotlib
+4) Pickle

+How to use?
 1) Clone the repository
-2) Run the nn_classifier.m file to train the Neural Network
+2) Run the main.py file to train the Neural Network

-Dataset contain 5000 20*20 pixel images labeled with 0-9 digits Accuracy achieved over 98% under 100 iterations
+Dataset contain 5000 20*20 pixel images labeled with 0-9 digits Accuracy achieved over 95% in under 500 iterations